Lichtzoekers

 by Senne Dehandschutter

-Lichtzoekers are life-sized representations of real people, installed on façades and rooftops.
-Often caught in difficult positions, almost falling.
-Yet they all seem to be climbing upward, in search of light and sight.
-Dreaming of what lies beyond the blind wall or high rooftop.
-It's the dream of a wondrous horizon, knowing that place might not truly exist.
+Awkward postures, precarious positions, and the fear of falling.
+Yet they seem to climb, searching for light and a view.
+Dreaming of what lies beyond the blind wall or the high rooftop.
+It is the dream of a wondrous horizon, knowing that place may not truly exist.

-In the words of the famous poet Dylan Thomas: "Do not go gentle into that good night.
-Rage, rage against the dying of the light."
+A rebellion too, against the dark shadow of our time.
+To put it in the words of the poet Dylan Thomas: "Do not go gentle into that good night.
+Rage, rage against the dying of the light.

 What's next?

 From our Lichtzoeker studio, we will continue to create and install new sculptures, one or two each month.
-A silent spectacle woven through the city, meant to move and inspire.
+A silent spectacle woven through the city.
 First against the backdrop of beautiful, if sometimes grim, Brussels, and later in other cities too.

 Credits